Vigilantes & Black Ops Teams: Gotham Vigilantes (Harley Quinn) | Task Force X (Officials and Agents, Original Team, New Team, Peacemaker)

 - Blatant Lies: Tells everyone he was unfairly persecuted, despite it being well-known that he was caught robbing a bank.

-- The Bogan: In a cast full of criminals and supervillains, he manages to be the most backstabby and uncouth of the bunch.
+- The Bogan: In a cast full of criminals and supervillains, he manages to be the most backstabby and uncouth of the bunch, and he's Australian.

 - Captain Superhero: Captain Boomerang is a "bad guy" example, obviously, but otherwise he fits.

 - Changed My Mind, Kid: After abandoning the team once Flagg destroys the phone controlling their nanite bombs, he rejoins them before the final battle.